Quantum algebra from generalized q-Hermite polynomials: The generalized discrete -Hermite II polynomials

 \subsection{A continuous orthogonality relation}

 Our primary interest in this paper is to prove a continuous orthogonality relation for the family of generalized discrete $q$-Hermite II polynomials.
-First, we rewrite the $q$-Laguerre polynomials (see \cite{Koekoek}) in terms of the generalized $q$-shifted factorials as follows:
+First, we rewrite the $q$-Laguerre polynomials (see \cite{Koekoek}) by means of the generalized $q$-shifted factorials as follows: